rails/rails/guides/source/active_record_validations.md

 Each helper accepts an arbitrary number of attribute names, so with a single line of code you can add the same kind of validation to several attributes.

-All of them accept the `:on` and `:message` options, which define when the validation should be run and what message should be added to the `errors` collection if it fails, respectively.
+All of them accept the `:on`, `:message` and `:full_message_format` options, which define when the validation should be run, what message should be added to the `errors` collection if it fails and how this message should be formatted, respectively.

 The `:on` option takes one of the values `:create` or `:update`.
 There is a default error message for each one of the validation helpers.
-These messages are used when the `:message` option isn't specified.
+These messages are used when the `:message` option isn't specified. `"%{attribute} %{message}"` is the default for all validation helpers `:full_message_format` option.
 Let's take a look at each one of the available helpers.

 ### `acceptance`